Vancouver, Washington: History

+Early settlements and exploration

 The Vancouver area was inhabited by several Native American tribes, most recently the Chinook and Klickitat nations, with permanent settlements of timber longhouses.
 The Chinookan and Klickitat names for the area were reportedly Skit-so-to-ho and Ala-si-kas, respectively, meaning "land of the mud-turtles".
 First known European contact was made by William Robert Broughton in 1792, with approximately half of the indigenous population killed by smallpox before the Lewis and Clark Expedition arrived in the area in 1806.
 Within another fifty years, other diseases such as measles, malaria and influenza had reduced the Chinookan population from an estimated 80,000 "to a few dozen refugees, landless, slaveless and swindled out of a treaty".

+19th-century beginnings

-Meriwether Lewis wrote that the Vancouver area was "the only desired situation for settlement west of the Rocky Mountains."
+Meriwether Lewis wrote that the Vancouver area was "the only desired situation for settlement west of the Rocky Mountains".
 The first permanent European settlement did not occur until 1824, when Fort Vancouver was established as a fur trading post of the Hudson's Bay Company.
 From that time on, the area was settled by both the US and Britain under a "joint occupation" agreement.
 Joint occupation led to the Oregon boundary dispute and ended on June 15, 1846, with the signing of the Oregon Treaty, which gave the United States full control of the area.
 Before 1845, American Henry Williamson laid out a large claim west of the Hudson's Bay Company (including part of the present-day Port of Vancouver), called Vancouver City and properly registered his claim at the U.S. courthouse in Oregon City, before leaving for California.
 In 1848, Williamson had it surveyed and platted by Peter Crawford.
 In 1850, Amos Short traced over the claim of Williamson and named the town Columbia City.
 It changed to Vancouver in 1855.
 The City of Vancouver was incorporated on January 23, 1857.

-Based on an act in the 1859–60 legislature, Vancouver was briefly the capital of Washington Territory, before capital status was returned to Olympia, Washington by a 2–1 ruling of the territory's supreme court, in accordance with Isaac Stevens' preference and concern that proximity to the border with Oregon might give some of the state's influence away to Oregon.
+Based on an act of the 1859–60 legislature, Vancouver was briefly the capital of Washington Territory, before capital status was returned to Olympia by a 2–1 ruling of the territorial supreme court, in accordance with Isaac Stevens' preference and concern that proximity to the border with Oregon might give some of the state's influence away to Oregon.